2023 Solar Incentives Guide for Modesto, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" generally refers to financial incentives that are in place to encourage people to use renewable energy by making installing and using solar panels more affordable.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are provided by the federal government, while others are offered by the state of California or by your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+The phrase "solar incentives" broadly refers to financial incentives that are in place to encourage the use of renewable energy by making installing and using solar panels more affordable.
+Incentives might include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are provided by the California government or by your specific utility company, county or municipality.
+Types of solar incentives might include:

-- Net Metering: Don't forget to speak with your Modesto utility company about signing a net metering contract.
-This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+• Net Metering: Don't forget to speak to your Modesto utility company about signing a net metering agreement.
+This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage